-2022 Hyundai Santa Cruz spy shots
+2022 Hyundai Santa Cruz spy shots: Compact pickup coming soon

-Hyundai is about to join the mid-size pickup truck segment here in the United States with a production version of 2015's Santa Cruz concept car, and we've just spotted a prototype.
+Hyundai is about to join the pickup truck segment here in the United States with a production version of 2015's Santa Cruz concept, and we've just spotted a prototype.

 Though heavily camouflaged, we can see that the production Santa Cruz will closely resemble the concept.
 There will be differences of course, the main one being a more conventional four-door cab on the production model instead of the concept's cab which featured rear-opening suicide-style doors.